Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 - `EnvironmentCredential`
 - `ManagedIdentityCredential`

-This credential type is ideal when one of these credential types should work in the current environment, whether it's your local development or a production server.
+This credential type is ideal when one of the chained credential types will work in the current environment, whether it's your local development or a production server.

 When you use this credential you will need to make sure that you've